-Experience a world-class canopy tour through the endangered hemlock forests of the New River Gorge, West Virginia.
+Book your world-class zip line canopy tour through the old-growth Hemlock forests of the New River Gorge, West Virginia.

-A canopy tour is a combination of ziplines, cable bridges, and stationary tree platforms constructed within natural surroundings.
-It's a way to view the local flora and fauna from areas that are otherwise inaccessible.
-It's also a pretty great adrenaline rush.
+All in all, our unique combination of ziplines, cable sky bridges, and stationary tree platforms are an adrenaline-charged way to view the local flora and fauna from areas that are otherwise inaccessible.

-TreeTops is open year-round and is especially magical in the snow.
-And if you're looking for a higher, faster ride, try our Gravity Zip Lines Trip, which is open April through November.
+And as always, TreeTops is open year-round and is especially magical in the snow.
+For the higher, faster ride, try our Gravity Zip Lines Trip, which is open April through November.

-About the Conservation Fee: Part of your canopy tour fee, $1 per person, will help treat, preserve and maintain this small section of Hemlock forest along Mill Creek from the Wooly Adelgid, a small insect capable of killing Hemlock trees.
+About our Conservation Fee: Part of your TreeTops admission will help treat, preserve, maintain and protect this small section of Hemlock forest along Mill Creek from the invasive Wooly Adelgid, a small but voracious insect capable of killing these majestic old trees.

 Our aerial guides are trained extensively on the courses on which they work in everything from normal operations to rescue.
 They're also pretty funny.